Student Employment

 Student Employment Program Guidelines

-WORK HOURS – Student Employment limits no more than 20 hours of work per week- total, with the exception of Workfirst Work-Study.
-The Workfirst program has a limit of 19 hours of work per week during the quarter/session.
+WORK HOURS - Student Employment limits no more than 20 hours of work per week for the Institution.
+Workfirst Work-Study being the exception where this program has a limit of 19 hours of work per week during the quarter/session.
+Students may work longer hours during quarter break periods, up to 40 hours per week, provided they continue as a student registered at least half-time the following quarter.
+Working during scheduled class hours is prohibited.

-There are two types of student workers on campus, Work Study and Institutional Work Grant.
-Though there are many jobs advertised to non work study applicants, you may see some jobs advertised to Work Study applicants only.
+There are two types of Student Employment, Work Study and Institutional Work Grant.
+Though there are many jobs advertised to non work study applicants, students may see some jobs advertised to Work Study applicants only.
 Students must be eligible for Work Study to be approved for jobs advertised as such.
-Please read minimum requirements on the job post to verify.

 Once the student has earned his/her quarterly allocation, they must stop working.
 Students’ may resume work at the start of the next quarter, to earn the next quarter allocation.
 FWS allocations will vary from student to student depending on eligibility and student budget.

-WORKFIRST WORK STUDY - Workfirst Work Study funding is available to students receiving TANF.
+WORKFIRST WORK STUDY - Workfirst Work Study funding is available to TANF parents.
 Funding is confirmed by the Workforce Education Department and referrals are sent to the Student Employment Specialist.
-Please contact Workforce Education to confirm eligibility and get a referral.
+Please contact Workforce Education to confirm eligibility.

 Contact Workforce Education